 The Department of Urban Health and Population Science is a global leader in creating healthier and more equitable urban communities.
 We pioneer transformative research, innovative education, and community partnerships that redefine the landscape of urban health by advancing knowledge, promoting evidence-based practices, and addressing health disparities within diverse populations.

-Three highly respected Temple research centers are united under our Departmental umbrella: The Center for Asian Health, the Center for Urban Bioethics, and The Hope Center for College, Community, and Justice.
+Three highly respected Temple research centers are united under our Departmental umbrella: The Center for Asian Health, the Center for Urban Bioethics, and The Hope Center for Student Basic Needs.

 Center for Asian Health